 Cohort PSO/06 Tuesday 21st November 6.30-8.30pm - Book Here

 If you are not able to join any of the courses above please email firstname.lastname@example.org to be placed on a waiting list to be contacted about future courses.

 DBS (Disclosure and Barring Checks)

-From January 2021 it became the responsibility of each Parish to apply for and administer the process of verification for DBS checks for Volunteers and paid staff other than Ordained Clergy working within a parish, following the process as defined by the Diocese of Derby and working with our agreed supplier Access Personal Checking Services (APCS), All Parish Safeguarding Officers and DBS Administrators where applicable must attend a DBS streamlining training session prior to being registered with APCS by the Diocese Safeguarding Administrator as approved verifiers.
-To book onto an education session which takes about 1.5 hours using zoom, please contact firstname.lastname@example.org.
+From January 2021 it became the responsibility of each Parish to apply for and administer the process of verification for DBS checks for Volunteers and paid staff working within a parish other than Ordained Clergy, Licenseed Lay Ministers and Readers and those seeking ordination, following the process as defined by the Diocese of Derby and working with our agreed supplier Access Personal Checking Services (APCS), All Parish Safeguarding Officers and DBS Administrators where applicable must attend a DBS streamlining training session prior to being registered with APCS by the Diocese Safeguarding Administrator as approved verifiers.
+To book an education session which takes about 1.5 hours using zoom, please contact email@example.com.